casey0808/asteroids-ts/README.md

 Display planets, asteroids and miners on the canvas based on their current positions.

 ## Deliverables
-- :white_check_mark: `Websocket`:
+:white_check_mark: `Websocket`:
-	- All planet, miners and asteroids status and information displayed on the frontend should be updated live via a websocket connection to the backend
+	:white_check_mark: All planet, miners and asteroids status and information displayed on the frontend should be updated live via a websocket connection to the backend
-	- Each time a miner, planet, asteroid is created or modified on the backend, it should be updated live on the frontend
+    :white_check_mark: Each time a miner, planet, asteroid is created or modified on the backend, it should be updated live on the frontend
 - `REST API`:
-	- :white_check_mark: GET `/miners` or `/planets` or `/asteroids` : return the list of respective items
+    :white_check_mark: GET `/miners` or `/planets` or `/asteroids` : return the list of respective items
-	- :white_check_mark: GET `/miners?planetId=[planet ID]`: return the list of miners from a given planet ID
+    :white_check_mark: GET `/miners?planetId=[planet ID]`: return the list of miners from a given planet ID
 	- GET `/miners/[miner ID]`: return a miner based on its ID
-	- :white_check_mark: POST `/miners`: create a miner
+	:white_check_mark: POST `/miners`: create a miner
 	- PUT `/miners/[miner ID]`: update a miner based on its ID
 	- DELETE `/miners/[miner ID]`: delete a miner based on its ID